Kenya’s Wapi Pay raises $2.2M pre-seed for cross-border payments between Africa and Asia – TechCrunch

 Financial institutions are left with traditional systems and correspondence models to offer service to their customers.
 These transactions are inherently complex in nature, given their compliance requirements.
 The lack of new infrastructure or processes make them further opaque, longer to process and far too expensive.
 Crypto remittance startups claim to solve this problem, but no one has successfully scaled to effective usage.

-“We started Wapi Pay having seen how fragmented the payment infrastructure is and how horrifying the experience and expense of making or receiving a payment to and from Asia,” Paul Ndichu said to TechCrunch.
+“We started Wapi Pay having seen how fragmented the payment infrastructure is and how horrifying the experience and expense of making or receiving a payment to and from Asia,” Paul Ndichu told TechCrunch.

-“We spent some time in Asia given the growing trade relationship between the two corridors [Africa and Asia] and saw the growing need to make this more efficient, faster and cheaper, evolving from remittances to global payments.
+“We spent some time in Asia, given the growing trade relationship between the two corridors [Africa and Asia], and saw the growing need to make this more efficient, faster and cheaper, evolving from remittances to global payments.
 These transactions are already complex in nature; how do we make them as simple and easy as mobile money?” he added.

-In Q1 2021, Africa-China trade jumped 27% to $52.1 billion compared with 2020.
+In Q1 2021, Africa-China trade jumped 27%, to $52.1 billion compared, with 2020.
 Despite the economic recovery from the pandemic, African merchants still find it expensive to send and receive money.
 In some cases, these costs can be as high as 20%, especially in Southern African regions.
-The wait time can also be ridiculous too, with some spending up to a week before payment is processed.
+The wait time can also be ridiculous, with some spending up to a week before payment is processed.
 Wapi Pay says it can process payments within a day and charges as low as 3%.

 “Wapi Pay bypasses traditional payment networks, optimizing efficiency and cost for our customers.
 Users choose the delivery channels they want, such as bank to bank, wallet to wallet, bank to wallet and wallet to bank options to transfer funds as well as make merchant payments, with settlement done within 24 hours,” said CEO Eddie in a statement.

-Presently, Wapi Pay works with local banks and platforms in China, Indonesia, India, Japan, Malaysia, Phillippines, Singapore, Taiwan, Thailand, and Vietnam.
+Presently, Wapi Pay works with local banks and platforms in China, Indonesia, India, Japan, Malaysia, Philippines, Singapore, Taiwan, Thailand and Vietnam.
 The company claims to be growing at 396% year-on-year since 2019 and has hopes to continue in that fashion.
 By the end of next year, Wapi Pay wants to process $500 million in remittances and increase the number of African merchants and Asian suppliers to half a million and 100,000, respectively.

 The $2.2 million pre-seed investment announced today will be vital to meeting those targets to scale up global payments and remittances between Africa and Asia.

 The round is one of the largest of its kind in East Africa and the continent.
-The venture firms that took part include China-based fund MSA Capital, known to have invested in unicorns Meituan, Nubank and Klarna; Pan-African and Africa-focused firms EchoVC, Kepple Africa, Future Hub; and Pan-Asian firms Transsion Holdings and Gobi Ventures.
+The venture firms that took part include China-based fund MSA Capital, known to have invested in unicorns Meituan, Nubank and Klarna; Pan-African and Africa-focused firms EchoVC, Kepple Africa and Future Hub; and Pan-Asian firms Transsion Holdings and Gobi Ventures.

 Wapi Pay will use the investments to engage regulators for licensing across Africa and for scale, product and geographical expansion.